syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Styling cells based on CellType in Excel

-You can customize the cell styles based on `CellType` by using `GridExportHandler`.
+Customize the cell styles based on the `CellType` by using the `GridExportHandler`.

 {% tabs %}
 {% highlight c# %}